Nested Kriging predictions for datasets with large number of observations: Numerical applications

 \subsection{Application to an industrial case study}

-\paragraph{} We consider in this section experimental data on the behaviour of a steel test piece subject to cycles of tension-compression.
+\paragraph{} We consider in this section experimental data on the behavior of a steel test piece subject to cycles of tension-compression.
 During these cycles, the evolution of the tensile strain in the test piece is monitored over time using two methods: by performing the actual physical experiment and by a numerical simulator based on a Chaboche constitutive equation \cite{lemaitre1994mechanics}.
 The quantity of interest is the misfit between these two experiments.
 A test piece is described by $6$ scalar variables $(E,C_1,C_2,\gamma_1^0, \gamma_2^0, r)$, where $E$ is a logarithm transform of the Young's modulus, $C_1$, $C_2$, $\gamma_1^0$ and $\gamma_2^0$ are parameters related to the kinematic hardening and $r$ is the radius of the plastic surface at the stabilized state.
 The set of admissible inputs is denoted by $D \subset \R^6$.

-Hereafter, we focus on modelling the function $f: D \rightarrow \R$ that returns the logarithm of the $L^2$ norm of the difference between the curve from the actual experiment and the one from the simulator.
+Hereafter, we focus on modeling the function $f: D \rightarrow \R$ that returns the logarithm of the $L^2$ norm of the difference between the curve from the actual experiment and the one from the simulator.

-\paragraph{} In total, we have at our disposal a set of $10,000$ observations $[X,f(X)]$, from which we randomly extract a learning set $[X_{l},f (X_l)]$ of $n=9,000$ observations and assign the $n_t = 1,000$ remaining observations to a test set $[X_t,f (X_t)]$.
+\paragraph{} In total, we have at our disposal a set of $10,000$ observations $[X,f(X)]$, from which we randomly extract a learning set $[X_{l},f (X_l)]$ of $n=\did{9000}$ observations and assign the $n_t = \did{1000}$ remaining observations to a test set $[X_t,f (X_t)]$.

 \paragraph{} We compare the predictions of $f(X_t)$ obtained from the SPV, PoE, GPoE1, GPoE2, BCM and RBCM aggregation procedures described in Section~\ref{sec:51CompSimulatedData} with our nested aggregation procedure.
 GPoE1 corresponds to \eqref{eq:def:GPoE} with $\beta_i = \frac{1}{2} [\log(\Var{\Y(x)} ) - \log(v_i(x))] $ \cite{caoGPoE} and GPoE2 corresponds to \eqref{eq:def:GPoE} with $\beta_i = 1/p$ \cite{deisenroth2015}.
-For all these methods, we consider an aggregation tree of height $\numax = 2$ (once submodels have been evaluated at layer 1, they are all directly aggregated into one value at layer 2), so that $p$ Gaussian process models are directly aggregated.
+For all these methods, we consider an aggregation tree of height $\numax = 2$ (once sub-models have been evaluated at layer 1, they are all directly aggregated into one value at layer 2), so that $p$ Gaussian process models are directly aggregated.
 The $p$ subsamples form a partition of $[X_l,f(X_l)]$, which is obtained using the $k$-means clustering algorithm.